roadswitcher/cs690_final_project/Utils/README.md

 # Utilities

-- build_and_publish.sh
+- sample_mood_data.json
-  This generates zip files ready for GitHub/GitLab update with zip files of the platform independent DLL, along with standalone binaries for the four major runtime environments -- Windows, Linux, and Mac x86/ARM.
+  Fake data generated to test reporting functions / serve as 'demo' data

-- mood_data.json
+- TrackerApp-Standalone.csproj
-  Fake data generated to test reporting functions
+  Placeholder copy of the csproj file to be moved into TrackerApp directory if you want to build standalone executables with the build_and_publish.sh script